Ella Riot: In visual media

 In November 2009, the song "My Dear Disco" was used in a promotional commercial for Season 1 Episode 9 of Melrose Place.
 In 2009 the song "White Lies" was used in Season 1 Episode 11 of the online television series Little White Lie.
 Chamuel performed the vocals on the series' theme song "Caught In the Lie".
 In 2010 the song "My Dear Disco" was used in Season 1 Episode 7 of the television series Fly Girls and the song "M.Y.F.
 (Move Your Feet)" was used in Episode 8.
 In 2011 the two songs "My Dear Disco" and "Madame Eon - Part One" were used in the independent film Mooz-lum.
 In 2011 the song "White Lies" was used in Season 1 Episode 5 of the television series The Lying Game.

 Band as business

 Upon their formation in 2007, band members saw themselves as a business entity, a business to support them financially.
-In an October 2011 interview, band founder Duncan expressed pride in the fact that they "created a business and a band that toured from Alaska to Texas to Cozumel to Maine," and that they ran the business themselves.
+In an October 2011 interview, band founder Duncan expressed pride in the fact that they "created a business and a band where [they] were able to tour from Alaska to Texas to Cozumel to Maine," and that they ran the business themselves.

 Michelle Chamuel

-Michelle Jacqueline Chamuel (born 1986), the vocalist and former member of the band took part in the fourth season of the reality television singing competition The Voice, broadcast on NBC.
+Michelle Chamuel (born 1986), the vocalist and former member of the band took part in the fourth season of the reality television singing competition The Voice, broadcast on NBC.
 She was part of "Team Usher" and finished in second place.
 She is also known by her producer moniker "The Reverb Junkie".